 Please consider supporting our local Artists and Art Organizations.
-If you choose to donate, please put "For the Arts Relief Fund" in the add a note section of the form.
-Or email email@example.com to let us know.
+If you choose to donate, please select "Pitt County Arts Relief Fund" in the drop down list.
+Or email firstname.lastname@example.org to let us know.

 The Arts Relief Fund has been created to support creative individuals and organizations in Pitt County who have been financially impacted by the outbreak of COVID-19.
 Many Pitt County artists and art organizations rely on classes, performances, and exhibitions in order to pay the bills directly aligned with their costs of living and running a business.
 100% of the donated funds will go directly to these artists and art organizations.

 As we take measures to flatten the curve and protect the vulnerable members in our community, two things happen.
 We band together as a community to survive this.
 Our actions impact the livelihoods of those individuals who enrich our community through art, music, theater, and cultural events.
 We have created this fund to help support these entities during this time of uncertainty.

 The Pitt County Artist & Arts Organization Relief Fund is managed by Pitt County Arts Council at Emerge, a 501(c)(3) nonprofit.

 Multiple local relief funds have been started around North Carolina.
 You can find a full list of them here.